axeltechtips/spicetifyap/README.md

    - Copy the `SpicetifyUpdater.ps1` file to a location of your choice.
    - Update the script's Spotify installation path if necessary (default: `$env:LOCALAPPDATA\Spotify`).

+---

-3. **Create a Startup Task** (Optional):
+### **Create a Startup Task** (Optional & Recommended):

-   - Save the provided `RunSpicetifyUpdater.bat` file to a location of your choice.
-   - Place the batch file in your Windows startup folder:
+To automatically run the Spicetify updater at startup, follow these steps:

+1. **Locate the `spicetifyap.exe` file:**
+   - The `spicetifyap.exe` file should already be in its designated folder.

+2. **Create a Shortcut:**
+   - Right-click on `spicetifyap.exe` and select **Create shortcut**.

+3. **Add to Startup:**
-     1. Press `Win + R`, type `shell:startup`, and press Enter.
+   - Press `Win + R`, type `shell:startup`, and press Enter to open the Startup folder.
-     2. Copy the `.bat` file into this folder.
+   - Copy the created shortcut of `spicetifyap.exe` into this folder.

+By doing this, `spicetifyap.exe` will run automatically when Windows starts, ensuring that your Spicetify modifications are always up to date.

+---

+### License

+---

+This updated section now reflects that `spicetifyap.exe` is already in its folder and focuses on creating a shortcut for the startup task.

 ---